AguaClara/Fluoride-Auto/Spring 2019/Report Draft 1.md

 The Spring 2016 team then developed a MathCad file to calculate flow rates of pumps from a given set of parameters including upflow velocity, tubing diameters, and reactor concentrations.
 The team also created a ProCoDA method file to turn the flow rates into RPMs for the pumps so that the process of changing PACl and fluoride concentrations within the reactor was more user-friendly.
 Transitioning the MathCad file completely to Python is still underway, but might not be necessary if the gravity-powered setup is successful.

 In the Fall 2016 semester, the team fabricated a new bottom insert to prevent the accumulation of flocs that previously clogged the bottom of the reactor.
-The newly designed geometry incorporated a smooth sloped bottom, as shown in Figure 3, **[Are you missing a figure?]** which allowed for gradual flow expansion and recirculation of flocs that would have settled to the bottom of the reactor with the old bottom geometry.
-The formation of gels during experiments in Fall 2018 has many potential causes, one of which was thought to be the bottom geometry. **[Don't suddenly start talking about the research of another semester while you're in the middle of discussing a different one!
-This is very confusing.]** Further research into that is currently underway.
+The newly designed geometry incorporated a smooth sloped bottom, **[Are you missing a figure?]** which allowed for gradual flow expansion and recirculation of flocs that would have settled to the bottom of the reactor with the old bottom geometry. **[Don't suddenly start talking about the research of another semester while you're in the middle of discussing a different one!
+This is very confusing.]**

 The team also determined the minimum length of the reactor needed to save resources and space.
 A shorter reactor, with a height of 5 cm below the weir, was tested with concentrations of 25 $\mathrm{\frac{mg}{L}}$, 50 $\mathrm{\frac{mg}{L}}$, and 100 $\mathrm{\frac{mg}{L}}$ of dye.
 Although the floc blankets reached a short term steady state height of around 20-30 cm, in the long term the flocs built up and traveled through the tube settler to the turbidimeter, indicating a failure in the reactor.
 This observation suggested that there was some minimum height that a floc blanket would reach, and the team concluded that a shorter reactor system was not feasible [(Longo, 2016)](https://confluence.cornell.edu/display/AGUACLARA/Fluoride).